dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Title

-Defines a caption for the dialog box’s title bar.
+Defines a caption for the dialog box's title bar.

 Getting a Folder Name

-Sometimes, you don’t need to get a filename; you just need to get a folder name.
+Sometimes, you don't need to get a filename; you just need to get a folder name.

-If that’s the case, the FileDialog object is just what the doctor ordered.
+If that's the case, the FileDialog object is just what the doctor ordered.

 The following procedure displays a dialog box that allows the user to select a